 To encourage students to pursue careers in STEM related fields, I have organized visits from N.A.S.A. astronauts, pilots of the “Hurricane Hunter” and the Director of the National Science Foundation (NSF) to meet at local schools with students of all ages to discuss important and exciting career options.

 I also support continued investment in higher education.
 As the cost of college rises, it is important to make sure families can afford a quality education.
-Most recently, Congress made available over $25 billion in funding for the Pell Grant program which provides need-based grants to low-income undergraduate and certain postbaccalaureate students to promote access to higher education.
-Over 7 million students received the grant in 2009 ranging from $486 through $5,350.
+Most recently, Congress made available over $22 billion in funding for the Pell Grant program which provides need-based grants to low-income undergraduate and certain postbaccalaureate students to promote access to higher education.
+Over 8 million students received the grant in the 2013-2014 funding year ranging from $582 through $5,645.(most recent year reported by Department of Education)

-I have been proud to support our local colleges and universities: William Patterson University, Montclair State University, Bloomfield College, Drew University, Farleigh Dickinson University, the College of St. Elizabeth, Caldwell College, the County College of Morris, Passaic County Community College, Sussex County Community College, Princeton and Rutgers.
+I have been proud to support our local colleges and universities: William Patterson University, Montclair State University, Bloomfield College, Drew University, Farleigh Dickinson University, the College of St. Elizabeth, Caldwell University, the County College of Morris, Passaic County Community College, Sussex County Community College, Princeton, Rutgers, New Jersey Institute of Technology, and Stevens Institute of Technology.

-For more information about all the schools in northern New Jersey, please visit: http://www.state.nj.us/njded/directory/.
-For more information about federal education programs, please visit: http://www.ed.gov.
+For more information about all the schools in northern New Jersey, please click here.
+For more information about federal education programs, please click here.

 Of course, the bedrock of America’s global competitiveness is a well-educated and skilled workforce.
 For America to play a leading role and compete in the worldwide economy, we must aggressively improve the quality of education in America.
 A strong education system is in New Jersey’s self-interest.
 It is vital to keeping New Jersey at the center of research and development, technological innovation, and revolutionary pharmaceutical breakthroughs.